 - Mental Health and Early Childhood Development

 - Civic Engagement and Advocacy

-Justin Moore MD FACP, who presented a workshop on social isolation and its profound health impacts at the inaugural Intersections conference in 2017, will return this year to deliver the opening keynote.
+Justin Moore MD FACP presented a workshop on social isolation and its profound health impacts at the inaugural Intersections conference in 2017, returning this year to open the conference.

 Moore is an endocrinologist who left academic medicine in 2014 to do consulting work at the clinical-public health intersection with Double Arrow Metabolism.
 It’s in this role that he serves as a consultant with Health ICT and chairs the Chronic Disease Alliance of Kansas.
 He’s also an endocrinology consultant with RubiconMD and a volunteer endocrinologist with Guadalupe Clinic, where he tends to stop more medications than he starts.
 He believes chronic diseases should fall at the top of the patient’s problem list at any given visit, not at the bottom.
 He believes that health is hard to define and harder to measure, but that it’s easier to achieve than most people think.
 He believes true health saves money, and is an evangelist for transportation by bicycle.
 Learn more about Justin at DoubleArrowMetabolism.com